shankar0909/kafka/kafka-stream/README.md

 .
 .

 ###
+6. Recieve the enriched message at output topic and in application logs.

+###

-# Sample call to register the any schema
+# Sample call to register any schema
 POST /subjects/enriched-topic-value/versions
 { "schema": "<enriched schema>" }